What's Chris Hemsworth Brothers Name?

 The answer is simple: Chris Hemsworth has two brothers, Luke and Liam Hemsworth.
 Both Luke and Liam have made their mark in the acting world, showcasing their own unique skills and charm.

-Liam Hemsworth, the youngest of the three brothers, was born on January 13, 1990, in Melbourne, Australia.
-He gained international fame for his role as Gale Hawthorne in “The Hunger Games” film series.
-Liam’s charismatic presence and undeniable talent have made him a sought-after actor in Hollywood.
+Liam Hemsworth, the youngest of the three brothers, was born on January 13, 1990, also in Melbourne, Australia.
+Liam gained international fame for his role as Gale Hawthorne in “The Hunger Games” film series.
+He has since starred in numerous other films, including “Independence Day: Resurgence” and “Isn’t It Romantic.”
+Liam’s charismatic presence on screen and his ability to bring characters to life have solidified his status as a sought-after actor.

 FAQ: